Casey1995/yahoo/README.md

 - The application's Lambda functions rely on several libraries, including `boto3` for AWS SDK operations, `datetime` for handling dates and times, `json` for JSON parsing, `os` for interacting with the operating system, and handling of `ClientError` exceptions.

 ### Deployment Instructions:
-- To deploy the application's infrastructure, users are instructed to navigate to the `lab` directory.
+- To deploy the application's infrastructure, users are instructed to clone this git repository to a local machine, navigate to the `lab` directory.
 From there, they should run Terraform commands to initialize the configuration, plan the deployment, and apply the changes to create the resources in AWS.
 - A note emphasizes the importance of confirming the SNS subscription notification after deploying SNS resources, ensuring that the notification system is fully operational.

 ## Destruction Instructions: